-Even without an unpredicatble new virus such as COVID-19, yearly strains of the flu can be dangerous to some.
+Even without an unpredictable new virus such as COVID-19, yearly strains of the flu can be dangerous to some.
 For those who are relatively healthy, it can certainly knock you out of commission for a week or more.
-But for the very young, the elderly and those with pre-existing medical conditions it can be much worse.
+But for the very young, the elderly, and those with pre-existing medical conditions it can be much worse.

 The good news is that there are things that you can do to strengthen your immune system so that it can more easily fight off viral invaders.
 That can help you to stay healthy!

-What can you do to help prevent or minimize viruses?
+What can you do to prevent an minimize viruses?

 First, don’t panic and stop worrying!
 Worry isn’t going to help you avoid getting sick.
 Stressing over getting sick will actually help to make you more susceptible to viruses.
 Stress lowers your immune system function.
 And a lowered immune system can leave you struggling to fight off viral invaders.

 What you eat does have an impact on immune function.
-Diets filled with sugar, artificial sweeteners, fast food, refined oils, preservatives and artifical colors and flavors all create stress on the body which can lower immune system function.
+Diets filled with sugar, artificial sweeteners, fast food, refined oils, preservatives, and artificial colors and flavors all create stress on the body which can lower immune system function.
 If you want to support your immune system, choose whole, real foods instead!
-Fresh fruits and vegetables, nuts and seeds, whole grains (if tolerated), pasture raised meats, eggs and dairy (in moderation), wild caught seafood and healthy oils such as extra virgin olive oil and avocado oil can help to boost immune function and help you fight viruses and infections.
-Also, skip alcohol and excessive amounts of caffeine which can further lower your immune system.
-Instead, opt for herbal teas, green tea and water.
+Fresh fruits and vegetables, nuts and seeds, whole grains (if tolerated), pasture-raised meats, eggs and dairy (in moderation), wild-caught seafood, and healthy oils such as extra virgin olive oil and avocado oil can help to boost immune function and help you fight viruses and infections.
+Also, skip the alcohol and excessive amounts of caffeine which can further lower your immune system.
+Instead, opt for herbal teas, green tea, and water.
 Fermented foods and beverages also help to improve gut health which contributes to immune strength.

-Some of the most powerful foods that help prevent viruses include:
+Some powerful foods that help boost the immune system